Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Maps to

-Blank-canvas generation, presenter-led delivery, source-to-video repurposing, and editing existing footage.
+Blank-canvas generation, presenter-led delivery, source-to-video repurposing, editing existing footage, and business/procurement routing.

 Check 1